IgniteUI/igniteui-docfx/en/components/stepper.md

 ## Angular Stepper Styling
 Using the [Ignite UI for Angular Theming](themes/index.md), we can greatly alter the `igx-stepper` appearance.

-First, in order for us to use the functions exposed by the theme engine, we need to import the `index` file in our style file:
+First, in order to use the functions exposed by the theme engine, we need to import the `index` file in our style file:

 ```scss
 @import '~igniteui-angular/lib/core/styles/themes/index';